Guidelines for Nominators of Awards

 Online Nomination Form

-Use this online nomination form to make a nomination or apply for a Prize or Award
+Nominators must be RSC Members.
+Use the new awards online nomination system, to make a nomination or apply for a Prize or Award

 Selection Criteria for RSC Awards